 The university began investigating the accusations against Ayala in Fall 2017 and recently came to the conclusion that he is guilty of improperly touching, or making sexual comments to, all four women.

 Although this particular case features the male aggressor and female victims, this is not always true.
 While many of us perceive sexual harassment cases to have this dynamic – and it is true in the majority of them – the reality is not quite so clear-cut.
 Sexual harassment can also take many forms, and is not always immediately obvious, even to the victim.
 Even where sexual harassment takes on a more discreet form, it can be incredibly damaging to the victim and, of course, is entirely unacceptable.
 As such, it is imperative that everyone in the workplace is aware of the facts about sexual harassment, and dedicated to acting immediately when an offense is suspected.

 Some of the key facts about sexual harassment, in Los Angeles and elsewhere, include:

 While not all cases of sexual harassment will belong to one of the following categories, our Los Angeles sexual harassment attorneys regularly handle, and win, lawsuits arising from:

 If you believe you have been the victim of sexual harassment at work, you deserve representation from an attorney who will fight to protect your legal rights.
-For a free initial consultation, call The Kaufman Law Firm today on 310-981-3404.
+For an initial consultation, call The Kaufman Law Firm today on 310-981-3404.